 Obviously I love trips in general, but I REALLY LOVE surprise trips.
 Not ones for my self, although those aren’t bad, but what really brings me joy is doing the actual surprising.
 So when the opportunity came to pull off a very unexpected, special trip to Tokyo for my girlfriend’s birthday…it had to be done.
 Since we were limited on time, this surprise trip would need to land in Tokyo for just 2 nights, yes – a weekend in Tokyo.
-Here’s the overview of how I planned, selected accommodations, and
+Here’s the overview of how I planned, selected accommodations, and earned the points needed.

 The Planning – MUST FLY IN BIZ OR FIRST